CLOCKW3RK/GUIGI/README.md

 # GUIGI - UNI-GUI
 A test GUI for UNI-ICO from coded from Batch/Python.
 Codename: "GUIGI"
 * INSTRUCTIONS FOR USE
-1. Place UNI-GUI.bat and GUIGI-PRIMARY(Launch Me First!).bat in the UNI-ICO Directory
+1. Place the GUIGI.bat files in the UNI-ICO Directory
 2. Do NOT rename anything (obviously).
 It'll fuck stuff up.
-3. Run UNI-GUI.vbs that was just created.
+3. Run from the icon that was just created on your desktop.
+4. Report any bugs to me on Discord!

 * NOTES